 The specific approach that we are going to use is to find the “right amount of points” that can be plotted on the xy-axis so that we have a good approximation on how the graph of the absolute value function looks likes.

 Don’t fall into the common trap to always use x = 0 as the middle value of the x coordinates.
 This may work at times, but this idea is not so reliable.

-I suggest to use the x-coordinate of the vertex , , which is as the middle value of all x-values in the table.
+I suggest using the x-coordinate of the vertex,, which is as the middle value of all x-values in the table.
 In other words, once you have determined what the middle value for x is, then go ahead and pick any arbitrary x values to the left and right of it as long as it is properly spaced out.

 Again, the best way to illustrate this simple idea is through the use of examples!

-Example 1: Graph the absolute value function using table of values.
+Example 1: Graph the absolute value function using the table of values.

 This is the most basic form of an absolute value function.
 If you see that the only expression inside the absolute value symbol is just “x“, assume that the vertex of the graph will occur when x = 0.